 This course should enable you to:

-Basic modal and mode coupling properties of standard SDM fibers such as multi-core, coupled-multi-core and multi-mode fiber and how these properties affect component design.
+Basic modal and mode coupling properties of multimode and multicore fibers and how these properties affect device design.

 Design and fabrication of photonic lantern spatial multiplexers in 3D waveguide, or all fiber technology.